 Security should also be the main concern for retailers.
 Important anti-theft tools like the security tags attached to merchandise shouldn’t be overlooked.
 While it goes without saying that one has to protect customers by following sanitation guidelines, you should also protect the store from shoplifting.
 During retail equipment inspection, test the security system and take note of any lags or other issues.

 Employees are the heart of a business.
 That’s why it’s one’s job as a business owner to give them the best business tools to work with.
 As much as possible, provide employees with functional and up-to-date equipment.
-No matter how hardworking or talented they are, they won’t succeed if they aren’t given the right tools.
+No matter how hardworking or talented they are, they won’t succeed if they aren’t given the right tools or machinery.

 It is also one’s responsibility as an employer to ensure a safe work environment.
 To keep employees happy and safe, provide them with an easy-to-use equipment inspection form.
 This way, employees are empowered to help themselves (and the business).